ELWAY NFL projections: Divisional playoffs

 Different versions of our ELWAY ratings;

-Detailed projections for every forthcoming regular season game, including point spreads and totals (yes, there is gambling in this casino);
+Detailed projections for this week’s games, and conditional projections for next week, including point spreads and totals (yes, there is gambling in this casino);

 And a series of 32 mini-graphs that track each team’s ELWAY rating from week to week.